Books and articles

 Fire and Iron: an exhibition for the Britten Festival (Aldeburgh: The Britten–Pears Library, October 2003) [catalogue]

 An extended investigation into Britten’s pacifist beliefs and responses to war, with specific reference to his War Requiem.
-Much of the text has since been revised and expanded for publication in The New Aldeburgh Anthology, 2009.
+Much of the text has since been revised and expanded for publication in the New Aldeburgh Anthology (see above).

 Première recordings of piano music by William Alwyn

-(Chandos CHAN9825, 2000) [CD booklet notes]World premiere recordings of four works, concluding with the Fantasy-Waltzes, played by Julian Milford pianoAndrew Plant’s exemplary notes… – Piers Burton-Page
+(Chandos CHAN9825, 2000) [CD booklet notes]World premiere recordings of four works, concluding with the Fantasy–Waltzes, played by Julian Milford pianoAndrew Plant’s exemplary notes… – Piers Burton-Page, International Record Review

 Christian Darnton: discovering a contemporary legend Paper for study day, ‘Aspects of the British Musical Renaissance’, Department of Music, The University of Birmingham, 1 March 1997

-‘Warlock and the accompanist’, in Peter Warlock: a Centenary Celebration (London: Thames, 1994; David Cox ed., John Bishop ed.)
+‘Warlock and the accompanist’.
+Peter Warlock: a Centenary Celebration (London: Thames, 1994; David Cox ed., John Bishop ed.)

 Papers and articles to mark the centenary of one of England’s most intriguing composers.